Propane heaters are a great option to have, no matter where you live.

 Carbon monoxide (CO) is a serious health risk.
 The problem is that it is clear, tasteless, and odorless.
 It also takes a while to build up.
 Put that together with the mental fuzziness carbon monoxide causes and it’s a recipe for disaster.

-To help, propane manufacturers actually include a kind of stink-bomb in the gas.
+To help, propane manufacturers actually include a stinky smell in the gas.
 They add it themselves, so that we know there’s something wrong if there’s a leak!

 Burning propane always results in carbon monoxide being made.
 However, carbon monoxide is easily blown away by natural air currents.
 Because of this, outdoor propane heaters don’t need to really do anything about the CO they produce.
 Wind will just blow it away before it can build up to anywhere near a dangerous level.